Spoon Fishing For Trout: Guide Tactics For More Trout

 This is a common oversight among anglers and can significantly impact their success in catching trout using various methods.

-I’ve watched my clients fish an entire spot with their random casting method they claim works for them, and although it works sometimes, having them fish the spot again using my coverage method usually ends up being far more effective with a lot more trout hooked.
+I’ve watched my clients fish an entire spot with their “random casting method” that they claim works for them, and although it works sometimes, having them fish the spot again using my “systematic coverage method” usually ends up being far more effective with a lot more trout hooked.

 Adapting to River Conditions for Spoon Selection and Technique

-Adapting your fishing approach to suit the specific river conditions is vital.
-Factors such as depth, current speed, water clarity, the presence of structures like rocks and logs, and the width of the river all influence the behavior of trout and should guide your fishing methods.
+Adapting my fishing approach to suit the specific river conditions is vital.
+I adjust based on factors such as depth, current speed, water clarity, the presence of structures like rocks and logs, and the width of the river, because these all influence the behavior and holding spots of trout.

-In clear water conditions, you do not need to get your lure as close to the trout and you have the advantage of running your lure up to 6 feet away from a trout and still have good success.
-This allows you to spread out your casts and cover the water faster and ultimately put your lure in front of more trout.
+In clear water conditions, I do not need to get my lure as close to the trout and have the advantage of running spoons up to six feet away from a trout, while still having good success.

 However, exercise caution in shallow, clear water, as trout can be easily spooked by the splash of the spoon or its close proximity.
 To mitigate this, opt for smaller, less flashy spoons, cast them farther away from the fish or as close to the bank as possible, and retrieve them at a slower pace to remain inconspicuous.

-It’s advisable to avoid landing your spoon directly on top of fish or in the middle of the pool.
-Instead, aim to cast close to the far bank and draw the spoon across and past the fish to avoid startling them in clear water.
+Most of the time, I avoid landing my spoon directly on top of fish or in the middle of the pool.
+Instead, I aim to cast as close to the far bank as possible and draw the spoon across and in front of the trout to avoid startling them in clear water.

-It’s also important to stay quiet and stay out of the trout’s line of sight which can be down by staying low and casting from a further distance.
+It’s also important that I stay quiet and that I stay out of the trout’s line of sight, which means staying out of the water if possible, staying low, and casting from a further distance whenever possible.

 In dirtier or stained water, where visibility is reduced, it becomes crucial to bring the spoon closer to the trout, ideally within a foot or two.
-Slow down your retrieve to accommodate the limited visibility.
+I will slow down my retrieve to accommodate the limited visibility.

 The jigging retrieve technique proves highly effective in these conditions, as it helps trout locate the lure despite the reduced visibility.

-If the water is exceptionally dirty, I recommend switching to a noisy lure such as an in-line spinner like a Vibax Spinner or a crankbait with a rattle.
+Pro Tip: If the water is exceptionally dirty, I will use a noisier lure such as an in-line spinner like a Vibax Spinner or a crankbait with a rattle.
 The added noise of the lure assists the trout in locating and striking the lure when their vision is compromised.

-In un-clear water situations, I personally prefer larger spoons or lures with bright chartreuse colors to enhance their visibility in the murky water.
+In un-clear water situations, the other option is to use larger spoons or lures with bright chartreuse colors to enhance their visibility in the murky water.

 Adapting to Fast and Slow Water Conditions

-Tailoring your approach to the water speed is crucial in trout spoon fishing.
+Tailoring my approach to the water speed is crucial in trout spoon fishing.
 Consider the following:

 Fast Water Methods and Tips

-When fishing in faster currents, employ the swing method so the spoon moves slower and the action of the spoon is best.
+When fishing in faster currents, employ the swing method so the spoon moves slower and the spoon’s action is best.

 Allow the spoon to move slowly with the current, avoiding rapid reeling that may cause the spoon to spin or become too difficult for the fish to detect and grab.